A Set-Sequence Model for Time Series: Application: Equity Portfolio Construction

-Figure~\ref{fig:cumulative_returns} shows the cumulative returns for the models.
 We also compare the Set-Sequence model with domain specific models on the time period Jan.
 2002 - Dec.
 2016 to be aligned with time period of prior work.
 Table \ref{tab:annualized_sharpe_dlsa} reports that the general Set-Sequence model outperforms the CNN-Transformer designed specifically for the equities task by 42 \% in terms of the Sharpe ratio.
-In Section~\ref{transaction_costs} in the Appendix we include an analysis of the Sharpe ratio when we include transaction costs.
+In Section~\ref{transaction_costs} in the Appendix we include an analysis of the Sharpe ratio when we account for {\it transaction costs}.
 We use a net Sharpe objective function and show that the \setseq model still outperforms all baselines in the presence of transaction costs.